Black Cat Meaning: Myths and Facts Debunked

 Unfortunately, black cats are often considered a superstition and are often less likely to be adopted from shelters.
-In reality, many cultures have different beliefs about black cats.
+In reality, many cultures have different beliefs about the actual black cat meaning.
 In fact, seeing a black cat has been associated with luck—both good and bad—for thousands of years.
-As we prepare to celebrate Black Cat Appreciation Day on August 17th, we’ve set out to bust common stereotypes about these loveable kitties.
+So, we’ve set out to bust common stereotypes about these loveable kitties!

 Black cat superstition in Western culture dates back to Ancient Greece.
 According to Greek mythology, Zeus’s wife Hera once transformed her servant, Galinthias, into a black cat as punishment for impeding the birth of Hercules.
 Galinthias went on to become an assistant to Hecate, the goddess of witchcraft, and black cats have had unique meanings in various cultures ever since.